The Hags

 The Hags were included as extras in a hang out scene on the beach.
 Mimi Claire just remembers that her board was stolen during the chaos.
 And a tiny reference was made to the crew via graffiti on wall that said, “Flow or Go Home.”
 This was the Hags’ motto hung above the door of their headquarters.

-The back patches were key to the Hags, and the imagery came from Iron Maiden’s “Eddie the Head” mascot.
+The back patches were key to the Hags and their identity, and the imagery came from Iron Maiden’s “Eddie the Head” mascot.
 Gardia Fox was especially pleased when her patch was christened with blood from a skateboarding bail.
 The members weren’t necessarily good at skateboarding, but they had to be able to do it to receive their “colors” according to Mimi Claire, and skateboards were mainly used for transportation.

 Some nights it was just about ripping around parking garages or hanging at their clubhouse – a rental property owned by Nancy Sefton’s dad, which became a safe house for their friends.
 Sefton remembers seeing Bates skate and was starstruck when they met.